People with a strong mindset handle obstacles in a very different way than other people.

 Turn information into action

-- Remind yourself that problems are to be expected.
+- Remind yourself to expect problems.
 The Navy Seals are not surprised when problems occur.
 Why?
 Because their training tries to look at everything that might go wrong, and then what to do when they encounter something they didn’t train for.
 This is how we should train for life.

 - Change your inner narrative about obstacles.
 We can’t grow from obstacles if we view them as a “bad” thing or a big setback (like I have most of my life).
 We must tell ourselves repeatedly that obstacles and problems draw things out of us that help us become the people we want to be.
 Without them, we might never develop into the people we long to become.
 They provide rich opportunities for learning that we would never get without a big challenge.

-- Trust that mistakes are the only way to get the information you need to be successful in the future.
+- Trust that mistakes are a great way to get new information.
 Imagine trying to know everything there was to know about swimming and never setting foot in the pool.
 Not possible.
 Getting into the experience and making some mistakes is often the best way to accelerate your learning because it gets you new information which generates new action.

 - Take the long view.
 Taking a longer view of life and work success helps ease the pressure of doing things well early on.
 It gives us the freedom to experiment more, and helps us persist through challenging seasons of life.